Student staff receive recognition, rewards

 Similarly, Ehm became interested in nutrition through her experience as an athlete.
 "I started working and gaining experience in dietetics," she said.
 "Food service and management were some of the areas I first found a passion for."

-Vonderschmidt's role in dining services is with the Recipe and Development team, where one of his main jobs is to work with Chef Jeffrey to create vegan and vegetarian recipes for the new Cultivate You menu line.
+Vonderschmidt's role in dining services is with the Recipe and Development team, where one of his main jobs is to work with Dining Services Chef Jeffrey Maiden to create vegan and vegetarian recipes for the new Cultivate You menu line.

 The only hospitality management student, Paul, found her inspiration from her parents.
 "My parents both managed restaurants when I was a kid, and it really made me interested in food service," she said.
 "I was originally interested in becoming a chef, but then I thought management sounded better.
 This is the best of both worlds; I get to cook and I get to manage."